GinoongFlores/100-days-of-code/log.md

 **Thoughts**: I'm still coding on my simple webpage that is based on chapter 17 and I did not actually copy all the codes from the example, I just change the theme, some styles, and wondering to put some media queries after I finished it.

+### Day 25: Feb 6, 2021 | Saturday

+**Today's Progress**: In, this day I code my simple webpage based on chapter 17 of the book HTML & CSS by Jon Duckett.

+**Thoughts**: I'm still understanding the code from the chapter so that I know what is the structure of the webpage that I build.
+And hopefully tommorrow I will add some media queries so that I can view it properly on my phone.